spacetelescope/reference-file-testing-tool/docs/install.rst

 The latest development version of the Tool can be cloned from GitHub using this command::

     git clone git://github.com/STScI-MESA/reference-file-testing-tool.git

+To update the tool you can do within your sandbox

+    git pull

 To install the Tool (from the root of the source tree)::